hyperledger/besu-docs/docs/Tutorials/Permissioning/Create-Permissioned-Network.md

 The permissions configuration file includes the first two accounts from the genesis file.

 Use the JSON-RPC API to add permissioned nodes after starting the nodes.

-!!! note

-    You specify permissions at the node level.
-Save the [`permissions_config.toml`] file in the data directory for each node.

 ### 5. Start Node-1